Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 - Sharing OTP or verification codes

-- Leaving WhatsApp Web logged in on public devices
+- WhatsApp Web: Don’t stay logged in on public devices

-- Trusting unknown callers pretending to be support
+- Trusting unknown callers that say they are support

 Signs Your WhatsApp May Be Hacked